codeenigma/wikis2pages/README.md

 # wiki2pages

-This is a static generator using Hugo to transform Gitlab's wiki pages into a static website.
+This is a static generator using Hugo to transform github/gitlab's wiki pages (or any similar markdown) into HTML.

 # Dependencies
 You will need https://github.com/codeenigma/ce-dev (which relies on Docker and Docker Compose).